 This mod adds a couple of enchantments.
 You can get them through enchantment tokens, or the enchanting table!

-- Ice Aspect (SG2 only) - Swords enchanted with Ice Aspect will chill the target, slowing or immobilizing them for a short time.
+- Ice Aspect - Swords enchanted with Ice Aspect will chill the target, slowing or immobilizing them for a short time.
 The target also takes "cold" damage over time while chilled.
 Mobs naturally immune to fire will take extra damage.

-- Lightning Aspect (SG2 only) - Swords enchanted with Lightning Aspect will electrify the target, weakening them and dealing damage over time.
+- Lightning Aspect - Swords enchanted with Lightning Aspect will electrify the target, weakening them and dealing damage over time.
 The electric charge can also jump to other nearby mobs, although with reduced intensity.
 Good for crowd control, but you might want to be careful with this one.

 Other Useful Items